 Animals have become an intrinsic part of the disability community.
 Some are essential to the healing process, while others help their human partners become more independent.

 All About Service Dogs

 Presented by: Kristin Hartness, Executive Director, Canines for Disabled Kids

-Curious about how horses can help people with disabilities?
-Bring your questions!
-Miniature horses have been gaining attention for their strengths as therapy animals.
-This is your chance to meet some "mini's"!
-Learn why they are called horses (and not ponies) as well as the types of tasks they can perform as service and therapy animals.
+Did you know horses can help people with disabilities?!
+It's true!
+Horses help in many ways and miniature horses have been gaining attention for their strength as therapy animals.
+Come meet some "mini's"!
+Learn why they are "horses" (not ponies) as well as the types of tasks they can perform as service and therapy animals.
 Time is included to meet the equine staff who will be visiting with their human counterparts.

 Learn the Latest Adaptive Dance Moves